El Nido Town: Has the Philippines' Most Famous Island Town Changed?

 So, I booked a flight to Puerto Princesa and decided to start my adventure back to El Nido there.
 Instead of flying directly, I took the other route, hoping I would enjoy much more of my trip.

-As soon as I landed in Puerto Princesa, I missed the chance of getting in the shuttle van, so I was forced to ring up a car rental company that gave me a negotiated rate of P1,800 per day for a car.
-I drove up to El Nido, passing through San Vicente Beach for a snack.
+I landed at the Puerto Princesa Airport, and as chance happens, I missed getting on the last shuttle van to El Nido Town.
+As a result, I was forced to ring up a car rental company, which I negotiated for a rate of P1,800 per day for a car.
+Happy already, I drove up for 4 hours to Northern Palawan, passing through San Vicente Beach for an afternoon snack.

 My excitement hurled up as I finally drove up into El Nido Town in the early evening.
 I likened the experience to Krabi with the limestone formations welcoming us in.

-Here's the thing.
-I have NEVER been to El Nido Town before this trip.
-My trips were always straight to Miniloc, Lagen or Pangulasian.
-I think I was in denial with the fact that I never wanted El Nido to be discovered.
-I must say, I now regret not visiting the town.
+Here's the thing: I have NEVER been to El Nido Town before this trip.
+My trips were always straight to Miniloc, Lagen or Pangulasian, passing through Lio Airport and being shuttled straight to the resorts.
+And when I ride the speed boats, I always notice the town that is notoriously known by backpackers as paradise.
+I must say, I now regret not visiting the town prior.

 El Nido Town felt different.
-And I liked the vibe.
-It was a small town, bustling with cafes and restaurants left and right, much like Boracay, but enveloped in the looming presence of limestone rocks.
-The visitors were also mostly Westerners.
-The people of El Nido are reserved, and not as friendly as the Bisayas, but once you get their jive, it'll be easy to blend in.
+There is a certain vibe that is imposing.
+The island nature of the place is definitely not on par as it was before.
+It is a small town if you talk about the center per se, and bustling cafes, tour shops and restaurants still abound left and right, much like Boracay, but enclaved in the looming presence of limestone rocks.
+Visitors are also mostly Westerners.
+The people of El Nido are reserved, and not as friendly as the Bisayas, but once you get their vibe, it'll be easy to blend in.

 As you may already know, one can take several of the boat tours around the islands from here.
 Package rates are from P1,200 to P2,500 depending on the tour.
 Most are standardized, so try to find the ones that provide better value.